tsaG1337/mEicas_old/README.md

-# mEicas
+# mEicas (old)
-This is the basic demonstration Software for the mEICAS Flight computer
+This is the basic demonstration Software for the mEICAS Flight computer.
+It was the first demonstrator for the mEICAS project (2014-2016)

 The code for the ADC-Board (MCU) is using the Arduino framework and is (mostly) written in C.